 The good news is that supply chain as a profession has taken on a higher, more “visible” profile over the last few years.
 As omni-channel distribution (e.g., a strategy that provides the customer with a seamless shopping experience whether he or she is shopping online, on a mobile device, or in a retail store), has taken center stage for many organizations, the supply chains that support this concept have also grown in importance.

 If the idea of orchestrating the flow of goods and services from point of origin to point of consumption—or, managing any single aspect of that process (such as the warehouse or the transportation component)—entices you, check out these four “things to know” about your prospective career:

 1) Get the lowdown on the position and responsibilities first.

-Do your homework and learn the ropes of supply chain management before jumping in with both feet.
+Do your homework and learn the ropes of supply chain management before leaving your current job and jumping in with both feet.
 At its basic-level, SCM professionals oversee materials, information, and finances as they are transferred from supplier to manufacturer to wholesaler to retailer to consumer, according to Megan Ruesink, author of 6 Things I wish I knew before getting into supply chain.
 For example, a supply chain career can range from an entry-level purchasing/procurement function to orchestrating the entire end-to-end supply chain for a multinational corporation.
 “The responsibilities can vary depending on the industry and organization in which you’re working,” Ruesink writes.
 “Before pursuing any SCM career it’s important you understand exactly what it entails.”

 2) Sharpen your math and analytics pencil.